Everyone wants to feel like they are getting value for money. But what exactly is that? Especially when booking a magician.

 The only times I would really book myself out for 4 hours is on a boat on the Thames (they are almost always 4 hours although I would only perform for a max of 2 hours deepening on the number of guests), or a trade show during daytime.
 Again, 4 hours is one go really is too long.
 I’ve found for every 1 hour on you need approx half an hour off otherwise the performance really struggles.

-Interestingly, I perform a 35-40 min show for everyone and sometimes charge more for this than I would for 2 hours of mix and mingle magic.
-This is because I feel the value lies in the fact that not many magicians in the country can do this to a high level and I’m offering something fairly unique.
+Interestingly, I perform a 35-40 min show for everyone and often charge more for this than I would for 2 hours of mix and mingle magic.
+This is because I feel the value lies in the fact that not many magicians in the country can do this to a high level.
+I’m offering something fairly unique.

 Value is a funny one.
 If you pay more money for a nice champagne compared to a prosecco, the value isn’t in how much more you get in the glass.
 You book a nice boutique hotel for an evening compared to a Travelodge, the quality isn’t in how many extra nights you get.